jbeaurivage/memory-veryl/README.md

 ## Memory utilities, written in Veryl

-* `WishboneRam`: a synthetizable, single-port memory with a Wishbone interface
+* `WishboneRam`: a synthetizable, single-port memory with a Wishbone interface.
+Synthesizes to Block RAM.
+* `ScratchpadRam`: a synthesizable, asynchronous read and synchronous write RAM with a configurable number of read ports.

 All wishbone implementations conform to the Wishbone Pipelined mode as speficied in the [Wishbone B4 specification](https://zipcpu.com/doc/wbspec_b4.pdf).